steelbrain/alarm-server-mqtt/README.md

 $ node . # or node lib
 ```

+## Deployment

+To run this server as a daemon or automatically start it on system start, you can make use of the [pm2](https://www.npmjs.com/package/pm2) process manager for Node.js

 ### License

 The contents of this repository are licensed under the terms of the MIT License.
 See the LICENSE file for more info.